Smart Energy GB and the EFL Trust

-Helping communities take control of their energy use.
+Helping communities take control of their energy use and hit their energy goals.

-Through the EFL’s partnership with Smart Energy GB, the EFL Trust and Club Community Organisations throughout England and Wales want to help football fans understand their energy use through smart meters and in-home displays (IHD).
+Through the EFL’s partnership with Smart Energy GB, EFL in the Community and Club Community Organisations throughout England and Wales want to help football fans understand their energy use through smart meters and in-home displays (IHD).

 Smart meters are the next generation of gas and electricity meters.

-Smart meters are easy to use and come at no extra cost.
-This is an open goal and we’d urged those who haven’t got one installed to get one.
+This is an open goal and we’d urge those who haven’t got one installed to get one.

 With a smart meter on your team, you can take control of your energy bills.